Last Updated on November 27, 2020 by Queenie Mak

 Cantonese people really love using eggs as one of the main ingredients for cooking.
 If you haven’t noticed already, a lot of the must eat food in Hong Kong uses egg as one of the main ingredients.
 Keep reading because there are more!

-And this must eat dish combines two favourite ingredientss: eggs and barbecue pork.
+And this Hong Kong must eat dish combines two favourite ingredients: eggs and barbecue pork.

 There is something so comforting about a plate of scrambled eggs and barbecue pork over rice.
 The eggs are fluffy and silky and barbecue pork is sweet and savoury.
 Together with a sweet sauce served over a plate of white rice is what I called my ultimate comfort food.